CoWIN-Workshop/Pilot_Training01/README.md

 **Day 2**

-5) Group sharing and discussion,
+5) Discussion on the design of sensors’ enclosure + any difficulties faced
-6) Arduino programming,
+6) Basic Arduino Programming
+7) Introduction to GPS positioning
-7) Field sampling – Weather Orienteering at HKU, and
+8) Field sampling – weather orienteering at HKU
-8) GPS positioning and data analysis
+9) Data analysis and visualization

 Throughout the workshop, you will be able to: